slathwal/obesity-estimation/README.md

 ## Potential risks and uncertainty
 - Some important factors such as genetic pre-disposition to obesity, presence of diabetes, etc. are missing from the data and will therefore be ignored.
 - While the models will tell us the most important features that predict obesity, the relationships are not necessarily causal, which means that improving that factor may not reduce obesity levels.
+- BMI (weight/height^2) has been used to define the target categories, and both weight and height have also been included in the data as predictors.
+From our initial analysis, we see that weight is the most important predictor for each category as expected.
+Therefore, it's unclear if weight and height should be included as predictors.
+- Any insights we draw from these data will be geographically limited to Latin America and not transferable to other geographies.
+- Only 23% data are directly collected from people, the rest have been synthetically generated.
+Synthetic data may not be representative of the real population.
+- We have 7 categories in our target variable.
+Some of these may be hard to distinguish.
+- Some of the variables in the data are self-reported and may contain biases inherent in self-reported data.
+For example, a variable like FAVC (Do you eat high caloric food frequently?) is difficult to self-assess and report accurately.

 # Methodology
 The overall plan to tackle the project is as follows: